vlstill/presentations/concur_a2015/pres.md

 [^mi]: `llvm.memcpy`, `llvm.memmove`, `llvm.memset`

-## Improvements Over MEMICS Version
+## Improvements over the MEMICS Version

 *   store buffer can be bypassed for load of thread-local memory location
     *   the thread-locality is recognized dynamically by DIVINE